KarthikMalli/karthikmalli.github.io/README.md

 - *[Devanagari — The Makings of a National Character,](https://www.typotheque.com/articles/devanagari-the_makings_of_a_national_character)* with Typotheque, on the typographic evolution of the Devanagari script in print, as it intersected with socio-political, literary, and nationalist movements.
 Research for this essay came from visits to Marathi and Hindi language archives, and involved an in-depth look into literary movements in Marathi and Hindi, technological developments in print, and nationalist thought.

-- *[Malayalam — Scripting Modernity and Tradition]* with Typotheque, on script simplification and modernization in Malayalam.
+- *[Malayalam — Scripting Modernity and Tradition](https://www.typotheque.com/articles/malayalam-scripting-tradition-and-modernity)* with Typotheque, on script simplification and modernization in Malayalam.
 The Malayalam script is one of India's most visually complex, with a high number of unique combining forms.
 The essay delves into the history of script reform in Malayalam, culminating in the 1971 script reform that divided the script into two parallel orthographies, traditional and simplified.
 Research for this essay came from archival visits in Kerala, and interviews with literary scholars.
-[Forthcoming]

 ## Book Reviews